-Kari has completed specialized professional training in military social work and veteran services, Cognitive Behavioral Interventions for Trauma in Schools (CBITS), Support for Students Exposed to Trauma (SSET), Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), and 504 and Individualized Education Planning.
-She is a certified substitute teacher for the state of California and is fluent in Spanish.
+Kari has also completed specialized professional training in military social work and veteran services, Cognitive Behavioral Interventions for Trauma in Schools (CBITS), Support for Students Exposed to Trauma (SSET), Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), and 504 and Individualized Education Planning.